Partial Differential Equations

 Thm.
 Duhamel's Principle

-The (one-dimensional) diffusion equation (or also known as heat equation) is defined as
+The (one-dimensional) heat equation is defined as the (parabolic) equation:

-The diffusion equation is harder to solve than the wave equation, so we will postpone the general solution.
+It is also known as the heat equation especially in natural sciences.
+The heat equation is harder to solve than the wave equation, so we will postpone the general solution.

 Def.
 Energy